Benitex/Automatic-Level-Scaling/README.md

 ## Installation

-To install this plugin, extract the zip file into your game root folder.
+To install this plugin, extract the zip file from the [latest release](https://github.com/Benitex/Automatic-Level-Scaling/releases) into your game root folder.

 Then, you should check if you're already using variables 99 and 100 in your game.
 These are the variables that control trainer and wild pokemon difficulty, respectively.
 If you are already using these variables, go to the `Settings.rb` script and change the value to whichever variable you want to use to change the difficulty.

 In `Settings.rb`, you can also change some options, create other difficulty options, and enable more complex conditions for level scaling.
 This is everything you need to do to install the script, but you should also activate it by selecting a difficulty.